-Parking revenue year-to-date of \$11.3 million was less than budget but greater than prior year by \$0.8 million, or seven percent.
+Parking revenue for September of \$3.8 million was less than budget by \$0.4 million.
+Year-to-date parking revenue was \$11.3 million, which is less than budget but greater than prior year by \$0.8 million.
 System-wide parking utilization of 82 percent was up by two percentage points over utilization during the first quarter of last fiscal year.